google-research/federated/README.md

 ## Issues

 Please use [GitHub issues](https://github.com/google-research/federated/issues) to communicate with project owners for requests and bugs.
+Add `[project/folder name]` in the issue title so that we can easily find the best person to respond.

 ## Questions